LordRadai/DS2AnimToolset/README.md

 2) Open a TimeAct file.
 The program will parse the opened file and add the TimeAct list to the TimeAct tab in the Asset window.
 If the file opened belongs to an object, then it will also attempt to find that object's BND in the /model/obj folder.

 # Preview Window
 When opening an NMB, the program will attempt to find the character model in the parent path.
 If it finds one and it has valid vertex data in it, it will show the model in the Preview window.
-Note that c0001 do not have a model, player equipments are not supported yet.
+Note that c0001 does not have a model, player equipments are not supported yet.

 ![Immagine 2023-08-31 211346](https://github.com/LordRadai/MorphemeConnect/assets/22768664/9eac1a67-eb14-4d2b-a3b1-c18dcf99c0b0)